Mattlister/envirosea/README.md

 ### Project Functionailty of Envirosea.

-The Envirosea application is a full-stack built project built using business logic to create a central databsae created using SQL.
+The Envirosea application is a full-stack project built using business logic to create a central databsae created using SQL.
 It using Django Frameworks as the main backbone of the project but also incoroprates HTML, CSS and JavaScript for design purposes.
 It has CRUD technology built in so a user can update their information and this will transfer to the dataset at the backend.
 It's a fully functional site using all elements of Full Stack to create a fully designed project.
 Defensive design has also been used for